 When I think of winter I think of bonfire nights, wellies, hot water bottles, christmas socks and oversized jumpers.
 As a lover of nutrition, I think of roast dinners with lots of seasonal veg, soups and plenty of bone broth! … Continue reading 6 Ways to Warm up your Winter

 As autumn approaches and we wave goodbye to summer, it’s time to prepare ourselves for a strong immune system and good circulation.
 Do you have cold extremities and red or blueish hands and feet in winter?
 You could be suffering … Continue reading Natural Remedies for Circulation

-Written by Kirsty Gillmore, registered Nutritional Therapist (BA Hons, DipCNM, mBANT, CNHC). http://www.llbnutrition.co.uk What is C60?
-Carbon 60 (also known as C60, Buckminsterfullerene, Buckyball and C60 Fullerene), is a recently discovered molecule that is thought to have powerful, positive effects … Continue reading The Health Benefits of Carbon 60
+Written by Kirsty Gillmore, Nutritional Therapist (BA Hons, DipCNM). http://www.livelovebalance.co.uk Carbon 60 (also known as C60, Buckminsterfullerene, Buckyball and C60 Fullerene), is a recently discovered molecule that is thought to have powerful, positive effects on the human body.
+Since 1993, … Continue reading The Health Benefits of Carbon 60

 Written by Kirsty Gillmore, registered Nutritional Therapist (BA Hons, DipCNM, mBANT, CNHC). http://www.llbnutrition.co.uk When taking supplements, it’s helpful to look for products that provide the greatest bioavailability to the body.
 Capsules offer numerous benefits over tablets.
 Here are some reasons … Continue reading Capsules vs tablets: What’s the difference?

 Image courtesy of Big Stock Photo Can we get enough nutrients from our food?
 Ideally, the food that we eat on a daily basis should be enough to provide us with the nutrients we need for the day.
 But … Continue reading Here’s Why You Need Zinc in Your Diet